 B. Power Issues and Conflict: This track provides a psychological, political and legal exploration of conflict emerging from the use and abuse of power between and among people and various social systems.
-Inequality, oppression, and conflict stimulated by majority-dominated structures are examined.
+Inequality Courses examine inequality, oppression, and conflict stimulated by majority-dominated structures.